-Few interesting articles I've come across in the past weeks about design; from design checklists to emotions to design team morale and product quality and why emotions are key to impactful websites.
+In the past few weeks I’ve come across few interesting articles about design: from checklists to emotions to team morale and product quality and why emotions are key to impactful websites.

 The reality is the volume and complexity of knowledge and information we need to manage on daily basis makes more difficult for both individuals and teams to deliver consistently, correctly, safely, on time and on budget.
 Design projects make no exception.
 In his recently published article, Simplify Your Projects by Using a UX Checklist, Joseph Dickerson make a good case of how checklists can help design team keep you team focused and productive.